Manhattan Construction Accidents Lawyer

 New York Scaffolding Law

-Many construction jobs rely on scaffolding to reach higher levels.
-When it is not properly installed or workers are not provided with the right equipment, accidents can occur.
+Many construction jobs rely on scaffolding, ladders, lifts, hoists and other means to reach higher levels.
+When these elevated work platforms or means of accessing a height are not properly installed, or workers are not provided with the right equipment, accidents can occur.

 WE WORK WITH YOU